Saish31/SupplyChain_Risk_Assessment/README.md

 ✅ Step 2: Model Training
 - Built Random Forest Regressors for each of the 4 target KPIs
--Trained only using:
+- Trained only using:
-  -On_Time_Delivery_Rate
+  - On_Time_Delivery_Rate
-  -Financial_Stability_Score
+  - Financial_Stability_Score
-  -Severity (encoded)
+  - Severity (encoded)
--Evaluated using RMSE and R² score
+- Evaluated using RMSE and R² score

 ✅ Step 3: Explainability
 - Used SHAP (SHapley Additive exPlanations) to interpret model outputs